zappee/portfolio-analyzer/README.md

  ```

 If you wish to save the price that the tool downloaded to a `price-history` file, then you can control the number of prices within a period with the `multiplicity` parameter.
-That way you can keep your price-history fila as small as possible.
+That way you can keep your price-history file as small as possible.
 Otherwise, the history file can be huge quickly, especially if you call this command from a loop.

 Another cool feature of the `price` command is that if you use a price-history file and the requested price exists in the history, then the tool will not connect to the internet to download the price.